100 Foot Wave: Season 2 (2023)

+Season 3 (2025)

 Production

 Smith was approached by Joe Lewis to direct a documentary feature film about McNamara.
 However, when the first cut of the film turned out to be six hours long, Smith felt it would be better suited as a docuseries.
 In February 2021, it was announced that a 6-episode documentary series would be produced by Topic Studios and distributed by HBO.